syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/Dealing-with-docking-child.md

 ### Get order of the docked child

 Arrangement of child elements in the `DockingManager` will be based on the order in which the child has been added.
 We can get the order of the controls which is added as a child of the DockingManager using `DockAreaControllers` property of DockingManager.
-For instance, we have iterated the child elements from the collection of DockAreacontrollers and displayed the DockLabel of child element in output window.
+For instance, we have iterated the child elements from the collection of DockAreaControllers and displayed the DockLabel of child element in output window.

 {% tabs %}